CurveBending/CurveBending.github.io/_posts/2024-08-31-A Kaleidoscope of Investing.md

 Coming to the Bay Area, one noticeable difference is how people inquire about 'investing.'
 Rather than asking, 'What type of investments do you do?', people say, 'Which stage of the company do you invest in?'.
 The underlying assumption is that an investor invests in startups.
 It's an understandable assumption in the context of Silicon Valley but most likely not true in other parts of the world.

+However, stereotyping investing into a certain type is not unique to Silicon Valley.
+Depending on one's experience, most people see investing through their own lens without appreciating the broad spectrum of investing.

 Almost every economic activity is fueled in some way through investing.
 Investing is a channel for money to flow from one side to the other.
 The receiving end can be a business, a project, or even an asset, which uses the capital received to generate more money.
-Investing is a fundamental piece of economic growth.
+As a fundamental piece of economic growth, investing takes place in all walks of life.

-Investments can be categorized in different ways, depending on who's receiving and who's giving.
-Professional investor tends to specialize in different types of investing based on their risk appetites and analytical frameworks.
-But at its core, investing is almost always about comparing risk and rewards.
+Investing can be categorized in different ways, depending on who's receiving and who's giving.
+Professional investors tend to specialize in different types of investing based on their risk appetites and analytical frameworks.
+But at its core, investing is almost always about comparing risks and rewards.

-## - Capital Receivers
+## Capital Receivers

 Three types of entities usually exist on the receiving end: